This is our mama Silkie Hen, and her six cute-as-a-button little chickies (one’s hiding behind her).

 I just kept talking to the poor little thing, and massaging her crop.
 She gasped once again, but this time I couldn’t see any food stuck in the back of her throat.
 She’d swallowed it down!

-I put her beak to a little bit of water, hoping maybe to wash down whatever might be left.
+I put her beak in a little bit of water, hoping maybe to wash down whatever might be left.

 And after a minute, she stopped gasping and was chirping again!